Every DevOps statistic and fact you’ll ever need or want to know, and a few more for good measure, all in one place!

 We are confident you’ll find every DevOps stat you might need to reference right here.
 And if we’re missing any you think would add value, please do let us know so we can keep on improving this resource!

-DevOps Market size exceeded $7 billion in 2021 and is expected to grow at a CAGR of over 20% from 2022 to 2028 to a value of over $30 billion.
+The DevOps market size was over $8 billion in 2022 and is expected to grow at a CAGR (compound annual growth rate) of over 20% from 2023 to 2032 to reach a value of over $70 billion.
+The market value for North America is expected to exceed USD 25 billion.

 Source – Global Market Insights